 Health and safety problems

 As termites chew and gnaw on wood, structures become damaged and weakened – including essential home components such as wall panels, door frames, flooring and ceilings.
 This is dangerous, as these structures can become unstable over time and collapse without warning.
-Termites can also damage electrical wiring and conduits, increasing risks of fires.
+Termites in the house can also damage electrical wiring and conduits, increasing risks of fires.

 The tiny insects can also cause health issues.
-As termites work their way through wood, they leave piles of frass (termite droppings that look like sawdust) that can trigger allergic reactions.
+As termites infestations work their way through wood, they leave piles of frass (termite droppings that look like sawdust) that can trigger allergic reactions.
 They can also get in contact with mould or mildew, causing spores to be released within the home.
 Breathing these in can cause reactions such as headaches, a runny nose and itchy eyes.

-Signs of a termite infestation
+Signs of a termites infestation

 - Structures that sound hollow because termites have fed on the wood inside them.